mckennapsean/dissertation/content/03-framework.md

 \section{Visualization Artifacts and the Nested \\ Model}
 <!-- ThesisOffice: header adjustment -->

-The design activity framework can be utilized by both novice and expert visualization designers to reflect on the design decisions they made by tracking the visualization artifacts they produce in each activity.
+Both novice and expert visualization designers can utilize the design activity framework to reflect on the design decisions they made by tracking the visualization artifacts they produce in each activity.
 As shown in [@fig:nm-comparison], three of the four design activities and their associated visualization artifacts map to two levels of the nested model, implying that a specific visualization artifact can result from different types of visualization